Nlea/Camunda-Robotframework-Workshop/README.md

 Inspect your process in Cockpit.
 If you have problems with your deployment check out [this section](https://github.com/Nlea/Camunda-Robotframework-Workshop/blob/main/Solutions/02/README.md#problems-with-the-deployment).

+### Run a process instance and step through the process using Tasklist

 ## Exercise 3: Implement a Service Task: Combing the Pyhton External Task client and Robotframework
+:trophy: The goal of this exercise is to connect a Robotframework Task to the process using Python.

+:toolbox: **Tools needed**:
+For this exercise you need to have Python 3 installed on your machine.

 ## Exercise 4: Implement a Services: Using the Camunda-Robotframework library